CDVU+

-CDVU+ (pronounced "CD View Plus") was a type of enhanced CD released by Walt Disney Company in 2007.
+CDVU+ (pronounced "CD View Plus") is a type of enhanced CD that was released by The Walt Disney Company beginning in 2007.
 It was essentially a revamped version of the Compact Disc (CD), and includes multimedia "Extras" on the disc.
 New features such as "digital magazine extras" like band photos, interviews, lyrics, and exclusive photos could be accessed by inserting the disc into a computer.